 2.1 Precede Function Name with File Reference

-For example, say you want to use the function Number_Sign(Number) function and we define it in VBA Function.xlsm workbook.
-You want to use the Number_Sign(Number) function in Number Check.xlsm workbook (now you’re working with this file).
+For example, say you want to use the function Number_Sign(Number) function and we define it in the VBA Function.xlsm workbook.
+You want to use the Number_Sign(Number) function in the Number Check.xlsm workbook (now you’re working with this file).
 You can use a reference for this procedure.
 To do this, follow the following steps.

 - First of all, in cell C5 write the following formula.

 - Here, you have to keep the VBA Functions.xlsm workbook open while writing the formula otherwise you will not get the result.

 - Secondly, after pressing Enter, the worksheet will call the reference of the sheet where the custom function is.